alexeykuz-sys/MyRecipe-MS3/README.md

-My Recipes is a recipe site dedicated to Vegan food, the recipes are added by and reviewed by the site's visitors.
+My Recipes is a recipe site is a hub of user's  favourite receipes.
+The recipes are added by users in order to have a single point of reference.
 The site is designed to be easy to navigate, promoting a simple layout with minimal but effective and purposeful features.

 #### [](https://github.com/jamie120/ms3-eat-vegan-recipes#project-requirements)**Project Requirements:**